dgoppenheimer/md-sims/docs/course/course-organization.md

 [Molecular Dynamics simulations in Python](https://klyshko.github.io/teaching/2019-03-01-teaching)

 Open Lab.01 IBM 3202
-for protein files with grep
+for preparing protein structure (`pdb`) files with `grep`

 also look at the Cancer Biology PyMOL docking project for multiple examples of `grep`-ping files for fun and profit.

+!!! quote ""

-get pdb file &#8594; ? &#8594; profit!
+    get `.pdb` file &#8594; ? &#8594; profit!